wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 * Excellent question!
 The plugin is provided free to the public - you can use it however you like - where ever you like - you can even change it however you like.
 Should you decide that the plugin has been a great help and want to donate to our plugin development fund, you may do so [here](http://fischercreativemedia.com/wordpress-plugins/donate/ "here").

 == Changelog ==
+= 3.5.5 =
+* Fix Styles not loading (dynamic styles did not have correct content type).
+* Added additional Shortcode parameter aliases (show_used, show_list, etc.)
+* Fixed 'used_price' shortcode parameter (was not working when used)
+* Fixed 'container' and 'container_class' parameters to have default values [for amazon-elements shortcode only] (makes styling easier)
+* Added better support for Products with Variant products linked to parent ASIN.
+* Updated styles to version 2.0 (from 1.9) to add better styles for responsiveness.
+* Added new API KEY Signup instructions - old ones were outdated.

 = 3.5.4 =
 * Fix "New Amazon Post" functionality dues to mis-named functions between versions.
 * Added Options to turn certain features on and off in the MetaBox options.